givensuman/fedora-post-install-guide/README.md

 ## 9. H/W Video Acceleration

-Helps decrease load on the CPU when watching videos online by alloting the rendering to the dGPU/iGPU.
+This can help decrease load on the CPU when watching videos online by alloting the rendering to the dGPU/iGPU.
 It can be quite helpful in increasing battery life on laptops.

 If you have an Intel CPU, run the following command: